mucyoelise/CS50P-LastProj/README.md

 Have you heard zodiac sign before?
 Well, in the concept of Astrology: a belief system that suggests a relationship between the positions and movements of celestial bodies--like planets, stars and moon--and events on the Earth, including human personalities, behaviors, and life events; zodiac is the part of astrology which believes that a person's personality depends on the position and movements of celestial bodies at the time of their birth.
 The zodiac is divided into 12 signs, each corresponding to specific dates in the calendar year.
 These signs are derived from the constellations the sun appears to pass through as the Earth orbits around it.

-Want to know more about Astrology [click here](https://docs.google.com/document/d/1wB_t3Df-YiviWwG1Fy9tARbSY0cPbH1h/edit?usp=sharing&ouid=116133234786654777112&rtpof=true&sd=true).
+Want to know more about Astrology and Zodiac sign, click here: [Astrology/Zodiac_Docs](https://docs.google.com/document/d/1wB_t3Df-YiviWwG1Fy9tARbSY0cPbH1h/edit?usp=sharing&ouid=116133234786654777112&rtpof=true&sd=true).

 ## What Will Your Software Do?